 “So far, it looks like the deal will survive, but it is coming under heavy pressure,” wrote PAAIA Policy Advisor Alireza Nader, a senior international and defense researcher at the RAND Corporation.
 “Iran has been deemed by the IAEA to be fully in compliance, but renewed American sanctions, regional crises, and dissatisfaction with the JCPOA within Iran will put a lot of pressure on the agreement.”

 PAAIA believes American interests are best served by supporting the Iran Nuclear Deal and engaging the Iranian people.
-The deal presents an opportunity for Iran’s path out of its long isolation and is best chance to avoid another disastrous war in the Middle East.
+The deal presents an opportunity for Iran’s path out of its long isolation and is its best chance to avoid another disastrous war in the Middle East.